nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 These names will provide uniqueness between other students, and also will make it easier to identify your resources in the shared AWS account.

-4. Now locate the `training_job_name`, `project_name` and `model_name` variables, and add your initials into the values for those as well (around line 35-38):
+2. Now locate the `training_job_name`, `project_name` and `model_name` variables, and add your initials into the values for those as well (around line 35-38):

 ```
 training_job_name = "CustomerChurnTrainingJob-nt" + dateAsString
 ```
-### Amend the Glue Job Creation
+### Review the Glue Job Creation

 The script will be used to create the Glue job for the ETL.
 The job is not run from here, but simply created.
 It will be run as part of the Step Function flow.

-To create a Glue Job, the create_job function is used.
+1. Note that to create a Glue Job, the create_job function is used.
 To update a job, the update_job function is used.
-Notice that in the code, the update_job is used, but it doesn't exist yet!
+You can see the try/except block to handle both first run and subsequent runs.

 We made the design decision to update the existing job rather than delete the old one because then you can see the history of all of the job runs in Glue.
 If you delete and recreate it then you will lose the information.

 Unfortunately, there is no create or update function, so you have to use one or the other.

-1. Locate the line that calls the update_glue_job so that it creates a new glue_job.
-The documentation is available here: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/glue.html#Glue.Client.create_job

-If you want to, you could amend it so that it does one or the other depending upon whether it already exists.

-Note also that the job is uploading a simple CSV.
+2. Note also that the job is uploading a simple CSV.
 In a real scenario, the data could be in a feature store, or some kind of data lake in S3.

 Changes to this data would be a good reason to rerun the pipeline.
 You may also make changes to the Glue job in response to changes in your data, or in the way you want to process it.

-2. To see how the Glue job works, you can open the file code\glue_etl.py.
+3. To see how the Glue job works, you can open the file code\glue_etl.py.
 Glue is beyond the scope of the training, but you can see from the script that it is using Spark.

 ### Review the Two Lambda Function Deployments